-When sending an email from Xena (an invoice, offer or alike) it is send by Xena on behalf of your personal or company’s email account.
+When sending an email from Xena (an invoice, offer or alike) it is sent by Xena on behalf of your personal or company’s email account.
 In the sender field of your emails, it will say: "email@example.com on behalf of [your_email@your_domain.com]."
 You may not want this information to be visible to the recipient, but without your help, Xena do not have any other options.

-If you want to remove the "on behalf of" message and minimize the risk of your mails landing in the SPAM filter, you need to give Xena permission to send email from your domain.
+If you want to remove the "on behalf of" message and minimize the risk of your emails landing in the SPAM filter, you need to give Xena permission to send an email from your domain.
 Technically speaking, this is done by creating DNS records on your domain.
 Xena can’t help with that, but your domain provider can to it for you (refer them to this page) or you can do it yourself if you have access to a DNS administration tool for your domain.

 Notice: This guide only applies if you have your own domain.
 If you use service providers like Gmail and Hotmail you cannot remove the "on behalf of" message.